 - Pros: Increased energy-efficiency—Just one of the benefits of a ductless system is that it could save the average homeowner $875 a year in lowered energy costs, per the US Department of Energy.
 Ductless systems also offer a more flexible alternative to traditional ducts, and can be more readily installed in a home since there’s less work to do.
 And if you’re an allergy sufferer or just like things to be extra clean, the absence of ducts means less dust, pet hair, pollen, and other irritating substances are distributed through the air in your home.
 They’re also safer, since they’re combustion-free and won’t give off carbon monoxide.

 - Cons: Some HVAC professionals feel that heat pumps aren’t an ideal choice for colder climates.
 Additionally, duct-free systems will require more frequent maintenance and replacement since the heat pump’s components are working year-round.

-Packaged System: Packaged HVAC systems are ideal for homes that are small or too confined to separately house interior components.
+Packaged System: Packaged HVAC systems are ideal for small homes that are too confined to separately house interior components.
 All parts of both the AC and heating systems are installed outdoors, saving you space.

-- Pros: Space-efficiency and less expensive than split systems, since components are installed in one place.
+- Pros: Space-efficiency and less expensive than HVAC split systems, since components are installed in one place.